Cikubang railway bridge: History

-The Cikubang railway bridge has been in use since 1906 and still stands strong now, standing 80 meters above the Cikubang River.
+The Cikubang railway bridge has been in use since 1906 and still stands strong for present, standing 80 meters above the Cikubang River.
 The construction of this railway bridge is related to the construction of the Cikubang, Karawang-Purwakarta-Bandung City railway line, which began between 1881 and 1884 by the Staatsspoorwegen (SS) railway company.

 The bridge structure was further reinforced with semicircular metal arches along the rails at the bottom of the sleepers in 1953.
 This reinforcement coincided with the introduction of diesel locomotives.
 The Cikubang railway bridge is clearly visible from the highway between Plered and Padalarang, and tourists often stop to watch the trains passing over it.

 The Cikubang railway bridge isn't as the longest railway bridge in Indonesia, instead the Cikubang railway bridge itself as the 2nd longest railway bridge in Indonesia after the Serayu Maos railway bridge (BH 1549) which stretches over the Serayu River, precisely at km 388+850 of the road section between Kasugihan–Maos, Maos with a span of 380 meters, and began to be used in 2018.